dart-lang/site-www/src/_guides/language/concurrency/index.md

 }
 ```

-1. `Isolate.run()` spawns an isolate for the background worker,
+1. `Isolate.run()` spawns an isolate, the background worker,
    while `main()` waits for the result.

-2. The new isolate executes the argument passed to `run()`:
+2. The spawned isolate executes the argument passed to `run()`:
    the function `_readAndParseJson()`.

 3. `Isolate.run()` takes the result from `return`
    and sends the value back to the main isolate,
    shutting down the worker isolate.

-4. The memory holding the result in the worker isolate is *transferred*
+4. The worker isolate *transfers* the memory holding the result
-   to the main isolate, *not copied*.
+   to the main isolate.
+It *does not copy* the data.
-   The worker isolate still performs a verification pass to ensure
+   The worker isolate performs a verification pass to ensure
    the objects are allowed to be transferred.

 `_readAndParseJson()` is an existing,
 asynchronous function that could just as easily
 run directly in the main isolate.
-But using `Isolate.run()` enables concurrency,
+Using `Isolate.run()` to run it instead enables concurrency.
-so its computations are completely abstracted by the worker isolate
+The worker isolate completely abstracts the computations
-and can complete without blocking the main isolate.
+of `_readAndParseJson()`.
+It can complete without blocking the main isolate.

+The result of `Isolate.run()` is always a Future,
-Because `Isolate.run()` allows code in the main isolate to continue running
+because code in the main isolate continues to run.
-while its computations execute in a new one,
-its result is always returned as a `Future`.
-The original isolate doesn't care whether the computation
+Whether the computation the worker isolate executes
-running in the other isolate is synchronous or asynchronous,
+is synchronous or asynchronous doesn't impact the
-because it's being run concurrently either way.
+main isolate, because it's running concurrently either way.

 {% comment %}
 TODO: